Kitura/kitura.dev/en/support/support.md

 Join the Kitura community on [Slack](http://swift-at-ibm-slack.mybluemix.net/).

+## Swift Forums

+Post to the Kitura category, as well as browse or submit new proposals for the language, all on the [Swift Forums](https://forums.swift.org/c/related-projects/kitura).

 ## Stack Overflow

 Use the `kitura` tag to search for questions and answers on [Stack Overflow](https://stackoverflow.com/search?q=kitura).